 It’s very simple.
-We’ve isolated anonymous feedback from weekly check-ins, and results are presented in their own “views.”
-This aims to reduce clutter and make Friday Feedback easier to use.
+We’ve isolated anonymous feedback from weekly check-ins, and results are presented in their own templates.
+This aims to reduce clutter and make Friday easier to use.
 Here’s an example of what that looks like:

 Specifically, you can turn these campaigns “on and off”, selecting only the items that are the most important.
 Don’t want anonymous feedback?
 That’s fine!
 We’ve isolated different campaigns to make it as easy as possible to get up and running with your organization.

-Our pricing starts at $5/mo per employee (15Five starts at $7/mo billed annually), so we’re also cheaper.
-Please keep in mind 15Five is a more “fully-featured” solution as they’ve been around 3+ years longer than we have.
+Our pricing starts at $6/mo per employee (15Five starts at $7/mo billed annually), so we’re also cheaper.

 One final note – we both offer free trials, so give each solution a try and see what you think.
 If you have any questions or comments, please contact us.